profjordanov/MessageBoard/ReadMe.md

 •	Use caching where appropriate.

-•	Written unit tests for your logic, controllers, actions, helpers, etc.
+•	Written unit tests for logic, controllers, actions, helpers, etc.

 •	Implemented error handling and data validation to avoid crashes when invalid data